Deltora Quest (book series): Deltora Quest

-The first series of Deltora Quest follows the journeys of Lief, the son of a humble blacksmith [in disguise], who, on his sixteenth birthday, sets out to fulfil his father's quest to restore the Belt of Deltora.
+The first series of Deltora Quest follows the journeys of Lief, the son of a humble blacksmith [in disguise], who, on his sixteenth birthday, sets out to fulfill his father's quest to restore the Belt of Deltora.
 Joining Lief is an ex-palace guard named Barda.
-Along the way they meet with Jasmine: a wild girl from the Forests of Silence, who has long, brown hair and green eyes.
+Along the way they meet Jasmine: a wild girl from the Forests of Silence, who has long, brown hair and green eyes.
 She can speak to trees and has two pets: a raven named Kree and a small, grey, furry creature called Filli.
 Their quest is to find the seven gems of the fabled Belt of Deltora: the topaz, the ruby, the opal, the lapis lazuli, the emerald, the amethyst, and the diamond.
 The gems each have a special power and are hidden in dangerous locations around Deltora.
 The three friends must face numerous perils to reach them.
 Once the Belt is complete and the proper descendant of the first King of Deltora, Adin, wears the belt, the evil tyranny of the Shadow Lord will be forced back to the Shadowlands.
 The books in this series are The Forests of Silence, The Lake of Tears, City of the Rats, The Shifting Sands, Dread Mountain, The Maze of the Beast, The Valley of the Lost, and Return to Del.